-- 1. Have a theoretical understanding of critical thinking in communication - 2.
-Recognize the relationships between self, the message, and the audience - 3.
-Understand the process and value of effective listening - 4.
-Demonstrate confidence in the ability to deliver formal presentations and impromptu speeches with fluency and expressiveness - 5.
-Demonstrate growth as a researcher, collaborator and critical thinker - 6.
-Learn the art of collaboration
+- 1. Comprehend a theoretical understanding of communication; - 2.
+Recognize the relationships between self, the message, and the audience; - 3.
+Understand the process of effective listening; - 4.
+Demonstrate confidence in the ability to deliver formal presentations, pitches, and impromptu speeches with fluency and expressiveness. - 5.
+Demonstrate growth as a researcher, collaborator and critical thinker.